Medicare Part B Explained

 - Durable medical equipment like prosthetics, wheelchairs, and hospital beds

-Services that are not covered by Medicare, but are covered by Medicare Advantage plans include:
+Services that are NOT covered by Medicare but can be covered by Medicare Advantage plans include these:

 - Emergency assistance while traveling outside the U.S.

 - Fitness club membership

 - Long-term care (such as a nursing home)

 How much does Medicare Part B cost?